SM North EDSA: History

+Old facade of The Block with the Sky Garden under-construction in the foreground.

-SM North EDSA was built on 40 acre of marshland in a relatively remote location amidst a political crisis that saw interest rates rise as high as 45 percent.
-According to the 1941 Frost Plan for Quezon City, the area was supposed to be the site of the 46 ha National Exposition Grounds when the city was designated as the capital of the Philippines.
-In the 1970s, the area became a U.S. Navy Transmitter Station Naval Reservation.
-The lot was also owned by the Government Service Insurance System and was intended to host houses for public school teachers.
-The mall opened on November 8, 1985, as The SM Center North EDSA.
+SM North EDSA was built on 16 hectares (40 acres) of marshland, in a relatively remote location, at a time when a political crisis saw interest rates rise as high as 45 percent.
+According to the 1941 Frost Plan designating Quezon City as the capital of the Philippines, the area was supposed to be the site of the 46 ha National Exposition Grounds.
+In the 1970s the area became a U.S. Navy Transmitter Station Naval Reservation, and the lot was also owned by the Government Service Insurance System and intended as a prospective site for houses for public school teachers.

+The mall opened on November 8, 1985 as The SM Center North EDSA.
 It was the first mall built by SM Prime Holdings Inc., with the initial tenants being SM's fifth department store and first supermarket.
-At that time, it had a gross floor area of 23 sqm.
-It was later renamed The SM City North EDSA in 1986, becoming the first SM mall with the "City" branding.
+It was renamed The SM City North EDSA in 1986, becoming the first SM mall with the "City" branding.
+As more tenants and entertainment venues were added, The SM City North EDSA came to be known as the mall that institutionalized the "one-stop" shopping concept in the Philippines, thereby introducing "malling" as a pastime.

-As more tenants and entertainment venues were added, The SM City North EDSA then came to be known as the mall that institutionalized the "one-stop" shopping concept in the Philippines.
-It was the first to introduce "malling" as a pastime in the Philippines.
-A four-level carpark, also known as Annex 1, was constructed in February 1988.
-The lower ground floor was converted into an enclosed retail space.
-Another level was also added to the main mall.
-On July 28, 1989, a two-floor annex, also known as the original "Annex 2", was built providing more leasable space, a bowling alley, and four additional movie houses.
-The main building and the annexes were expanded with a lower ground level, and the first level of The Carpark Plaza was converted into a Cyberzone, a section reserved mainly for technology and gadget retail.
-It was renamed as SM City North EDSA in 2002.
+Over the years SM North EDSA has seen many expansions and redevelopments.
+In February 1988 a four-level carpark known as Annex 1 was constructed, with the lower ground floor converted into an enclosed retail space and another level added to the main mall.
+In July 1989 a two-floor annex known as the original Annex 2 was built, providing more leasable space, a bowling alley, and four additional movie theaters.
+Later, the main building and the annexes were expanded with the addition of a lower ground level, with the first level of the Carpark Plaza converted into a Cyberzone, reserved mainly for technology and gadget retail.

+In 2002, the mall was renamed as SM City North EDSA.

-Over the years, SM North EDSA had seen many expansions and redevelopments, including the construction of Annex 3, which opened in 2006.
-On July 28, 2006, Annex 3, also known as The Block, was opened featuring a hypermarket, its flagship toy store, additional four movie theaters, retail shops, and restaurants.
-On February 8, 2007, as part of its massive redevelopment plan, the original Annex 2 was completely demolished and construction of a new building started.
-The current Annex 2 was reopened on December 12, 2008.
-In May 2009, The Sky Garden was opened to the public, featuring its linear park garden and a 1,500-seater Sky Dome.
-In 2011, the six-story structure Annex 4, known as the Northlink, was completed, housing BPO companies and retail stores.
+On July 28, 2006, Annex 3 (also known as The Block) opened, featuring a hypermarket, its flagship toy store, an additional four movie theaters, retail shops, and restaurants.
+On February 8, 2007, the original Annex 2 was completely demolished and construction of a new building started, with the current Annex 2 opening on December 12, 2008.
+In May 2009 The Sky Garden was opened to the public, featuring a linear park garden and a 1,500-seat Sky Dome.
+In 2011 the six-story Annex 4 (known as The Northlink) was completed, housing BPO companies and retail stores.